 Myeloablative HSCT is the more stringent type of treatment.
-This is designed to almost completely wipe out both the body’s (autoreactive) lymphocytes that are the cause of MS, as well as the bone marrow.
-This type of HSCT most commonly incorporates a BEAM (Carmustine, Cytarabine, Etoposide, Melphalan) chemotherapy protocol which is administered over a period of six days often with the addition of ATG for a couple of days as supplementary rather than essential lymphoablation.
-This type of HSCT is considered to be the most reliable, as it destroys the lympocytes more completely and ultimately removes the chance of any of the ‘baddies” surviving!
+This type of HSCT is intended to completely destroy the body’s (auto reactive) lymphocytes.
+It also destroys the bone marrow.
+Myleoablative HSCT most commonly incorporates a BEAM (Carmustine, Cytarabine, Etoposide, Melphalan) chemotherapy protocol.
+The chemotherapy is administered over a period of six days.
+ATG is often added for a couple of days as a supplementary rather than essential lymphoablation.
+Many HSCT doctors consider Myleoablative to be the most ‘reliable’ form of HSCT.
+The protocol is destroys the lymphocytes more completely and ultimately reduces the chance of any of the ‘baddies” surviving!